Particular/docs.particular.net/nservicebus/upgrades/sqlserver-2to3.md

 snippet:sqlserver-multiinstance-upgrade

-Note that `multi-instance` mode has been deprecated and will not be supported in Versions 4 and higher.
+Note that `multi-instance` mode has been deprecated and is not recommended for new projects.

 #### Multi-instance support and Outbox